nielstron/langlib/README.md

 ## Instructions

-In order to install Lean 3, follow the [manual](https://leanprover-community.github.io/get_started.html).
+In order to install Lean 4, follow the [manual](https://leanprover-community.github.io/get_started.html).

-In order to download this project, run `leanproject get madvorak/grammars` in your Unix-like command line.
+In order to download this project, run `git clone https://github.com/nielstron/grammars4` in your Unix-like command line.

-In order to check that the proofs are correct, run `./mk` from the root directory of this project.\
+In order to check that the proofs are correct, run `lake build` from the root directory of this project.
-The script will output `Result: SUCCESS` if everything builds successfully.

 ## Overview

+> This project is WIP translation of https://github.com/madvorak/grammars, not everything has been ported to Lean 4 yet.
+Links below are outdated

 Below you find what has been completed so far.